typerefinery-ai/brett_blocks/General/Get_Object/README.md

 2. A string containing the valid path for the example data

 It has a single output:
-1. A json file containing a Success object (to be made up signifying successful load)
+1. A json file containing a list of valid Stix objects